AvantaR/nestjs-solutions/README.md

 ORDER BY ?
 ```

-You must admit it isn't very helpful, because you need to replace each `?` with proper value.
-Here is quick snippet, which will help you:
+You must admit it isn't very helpful because you need to replace each `?` with proper value.
+Here is a quick snippet, which will help you:

 ```TypeScript
 let [sql, params] = query.getQueryAndParameters();